riccom76/azure-quickstart-templates/101-vm-full-disk-encrypted-rhel-unmanaged/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a fully-encrypted RHEL 7.2 VM in Azure.
+This template creates a fully-encrypted Ubuntu 16.04 VM in Azure.
 The VM consists of:

 - 30 GB encrypted OS drive.
 - A 200 GB RAID-0 array mounted at `/mnt/raidencrypted`.